Cloud Services

 They also range from creating a single server to configuring comprehensive multi-tier network architectures.
 The EveryWare Open Cloud offers various advanced services, such as Kubernetes, load balancing, block-level backup, site-2-site VPN (IPsec) and object storage.

-Our public cloud platform offers a variety of infrastructure services that can be configured and managed via a user-friendly self-service portal.
+Our public cloud platform offers a variety of infrastructure services that can be configured and managed via a user-friendly Cloud Services Portal.
 Whether you prefer to use a graphical user interface or an API interface, our platform offers flexible and intuitive options to meet your needs.
 From pre-configured templates to customized virtual machines and complete development environments, our cloud services are designed to give you the computing power and agility you need to succeed in today's fast-paced digital world.

 The comprehensive help page in German and English contains useful tips and information as well as a quick start guide.
 This will help you get started with the OpenStack Management Portal Horizon.
 You will learn step by step how to create a network, connect your first virtual server (instance) and access it.

-The self-service portal allows you to centrally manage all your cloud resources, such as virtual servers, storage volumes or projects.
+The Cloud Services Portal allows you to centrally manage all your cloud resources, such as virtual servers, storage volumes or projects.
 Projects are used for the logical delimitation of resources, such as virtual networks, servers or storage volumes for access, but also for subsequent billing, which takes place on an hourly basis to the second.

 The Cloud Services Portal includes a quota and usage dashboard as well as a comprehensive S3 Management Dashboard with many functions, with which you can easily manage the S3 storage, objects and authorizations via a graphical interface.